 Extendable matrix (a.k.a.
 Ext matrix) – An advanced matrix that lets applicants and evaluators add rows and is able to blend different types of cells in one table (String, Single choice, Multiple choice, Drop down and Date).
-Works much like a matrix, except that you have to enable or disable the Extendable? function and go cell by cell to specify its type (String is default):
+Works much like a matrix, except that you have to enable or disable the Extendable? function and go cell by cell to specify its type (String is the default):

 Extendable matrixes are only available in application and evaluation forms.
-Here's an example of an extendable matrix, mixing drop downs, date pickers and strings, and where applicants are able to continuously add more rows by simply clicking ADD ANOTHER:
+Here's an example of an extendable matrix, mixing drop downs, date pickers, and strings, and where applicants are able to continuously add more rows by simply clicking ADD ANOTHER:

 🚫 Note of warning: Extendable matrixes aren't exportable to Excel, for the same motive as matrixes.

 There are a number of common settings across every field, ranging from the obvious to the not so obvious, that are extremely important and useful to master, so we're gonna talk about them now.